EliusHHimel/Chitrokar-Bot/README.md

 ### Usage:

 - Generate an image using your imagination

+First write `$ako` as command and then give an space and then write what you want to generate and send.
+Example:

 ```
 $ako amazing city in space
 ```
 - Black & White image to Colorful image

+First write `$col` as command and then choose your photo from your computer that you want to colorize and send.
+Example:

 ```
 $col